twilio/twilio-video-app-react/README.md

 TWILIO_CONVERSATIONS_SERVICE_SID=ISxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-Now the local token server (see [server.js](server/index.ts)) can dispense Access Tokens to connect to a Room and a Conversation.
+Now the local token server (see [server/index.ts](server/index.ts)) can dispense Access Tokens to connect to a Room and a Conversation.
 See [.env.example](.env.example) for information on additional environment variables that can be used.

-Note: the use of Twilio Conversations is optional.
+**Note:** the use of Twilio Conversations is optional.
 If you wish to opt out, simply run or build this app with the `REACT_APP_DISABLE_TWILIO_CONVERSATIONS` environment variable set to `true`.

 ### Running the App locally